Laragear/SubscriptionsDemo/README.md

 ### Hidden plans

-All plans are retrieved and shown publicly, but you can hide plans using `hidden()`.
+All plans are retrieved and shown publicly when queried.
+You can hide plans using `hidden()`.
 This sets a flag on the Plan to not be shown on queries, but still be available to be subscribed normally.

 ```php
 use Laragear\Subscriptions\Facades\Plan;